jiayingl7119/Sep10-Freedom-Project/blog/entry01.md

 <p> Researching such topic has led me to explore more on what my future career might be.
 Like <a href="https://www.nalp.org/what_do_lawyers_do">what lawyers do</a>.
 This link gave me a clear understanding on what lawyers are focused on.
 Two other important websites I use are <a href="https://www.ncbar.gov/for-lawyers/ethics/rules-of-professional-conduct/01-preamble-a-lawyers-responsibilities/?ruleSearchTerm=civil%20procedure">ethics of a lwayer</a> and <a href="https://www.britannica.com/topic/lawyer">definition</a>.
 The reasoning behind the two websites is because one gives me the idea of what it is like being a lwayer.
 The other gives me a definition and a clear undertstanding of what a lawyer is supposed to be like.</p>

+<h2> Design Process</h2>

+<p> Currently, I am deciding on how I will be executing the Freedom Project.
+For now, I am deciding on showing how a court will work.
+That includes what the judge will say, testimony, attorneys, witnesses, and more.</p>

+<h2> Skills I Have</h2>

 [Next](entry02.md)